AlmostAPhysicist/TimePiece/README.md

    - Compresses tasks that are not part of your regular schedule.

 2. **Daily Schedule View**
-   - Allows you to set a daily schedule.
+   - Allows you to set a daily schedule such as workout routines, work schedule, breaks, etc.
    - Excludes unique tasks that you add separately.

 3. **Unscheduled Tasks View**